 Additive constructions develop a class of sensory objects from sensory activity, often distinct and separate from actual objects.
-Sunlight and words of command acquire status as Piagetian objects with substance, permanence and causal influence.
-In my approach, such properties of sensory objects are based on adaptations of the substance, permanence and causal influence of actual objects.
-For example, we know by muscular activity that actual objects have a rigid character or an elastic character.
+Sunlight, sweetness and words of command acquire status as Piagetian objects with substance, permanence and causal influence.
+In my approach, such properties of sensory objects are based on the substance, permanence and causal influence of material objects.
+For example, we know by muscular activity that material objects have a rigid character or an elastic character.
 We impute similar characters to sensory objects, extending our muscle-based knowledge and allowing for new variations.
-At least at the start, e.g., in speaking and understanding words, sensory objects are based on actual objects.
+At least at the start, e.g., when learning to use words, sensory objects are based on material objects.
 Sensory objects also have an independent status and can develop in various ways, e.g., through reading and writing.

-Sensory objects are based in actual objects but sensory objects, e.g., tunes and films, proliferate and develop in ways that are beyond the capacities of actual objects.
-A person's imagery of actual objects and sensory objects combine to make up the person's world or reality, but the person's body is always at the central focus of that world or reality.
+Initially, sensory objects are based in actual objects but sensory objects, e.g., tunes and films, can proliferate and develop in ways that are beyond the capacities of actual objects.
+A person's imagery of actual objects and sensory objects combine to make up a subjective world or personal reality; images of the body and "me now" are at the central focus of such a world or reality.

 Some sensory objects can be detected from a distance and others can be seen on a TV screen.
-Birdsong, clouds and celestial bodies (sun, moon, stars) are sensory objects.
+Birdsong, clouds and celestial bodies (sun, moon, stars) are useful examples.
 The sun appears to have a fixed shape except during rare eclipses while shapes of clouds are always changing.
 The shape of the moon changes in a cyclical way.
 Scientific explanations for these phenomena are stated in terms of force, mass and inertia that have a conceptual origin in muscular action.